e-sycheung/stock-analysis/README.md

 # Stock Analysis

 ## Project Overview
-Create a script in VBA to iterated through a stock data to analyze for to assist the client and his parents to make better investments.
-Refactor the program to ensure that it can timely analyze larger data sets.
+Create a script in VBA to iterate through  stock data.
+Refactor the program to ensure that it can analyze larger data sets in a timely manner.

 ### Process:
 1. Create variables for ticker elements.
-2. Assign variables are the proper data types.
+2. Assign variable data types.
-3. Create a for loop and if/then statement to iterate over all the rows to calculate each ticker’s “Total Daily Volume” and “Return”
+3. Create a for loop with nested if/then statement to iterate over all the rows to calculate each ticker’s “Total Daily Volume” and “Return”.
 4. Format the table to emphasize positive and negative returns.

 ## Resources